A formula for the categorical magnitude in terms of the Moore-Penrose pseudoinverse: Weightings and magnitude via pseudoinversion

 \begin{corollary} Let $\cat{A} \in \cat{FinCat}$.
 Then, $\cat{A}$ has a weighting (resp. coweighting) if and only if $k^x = \sum_{y\in\Ob(\cat{A})} \tilde{\mu}(x,y)$ is a weighting (resp. $k_x = \sum_{y\in\Ob(\cat{A})} \tilde{\mu}(y,x)$ is a coweighting) on $\cat{A}$.
 In particular, if $\cat{A}$ has magnitude, then

 \end{corollary}

-The Moore-Penrose pseudoinverse thus gives us a way of checking if a finite category $\cat{A}$ has a weighting, coweighting, and thereby magnitude, along with a formula for calculating $\chi(\cat{A})$ in the case that $\cat{A}$ has magnitude.
+So the Moore-Penrose pseudoinverse gives us a way of checking if a finite category $\cat{A}$ has a weighting, coweighting, and thereby magnitude, along with a formula for calculating $\chi(\cat{A})$ in the case that $\cat{A}$ has magnitude.
+According to Theorem \ref{thm:formula_magnitude_matrix}, this is also true for any generalized inverse of $Z$.
+However, the uniqueness of the Moore-Penrose pseudoinverse is essential for Definition \ref{def:pseudomoebius}, and the properties of the pseudoinverse discussed in Section \ref{sec:pseudoinverse} translate into formulas for the pseudo-M\"obius function of products and coproducts of categories in terms of the pseudo-M\"obius functions of their factors.

+Moreover, because the Moore-Penrose pseudoinverse of a matrix over $\mathbb C$ always exists, we can extend the definition of magnitude to \emph{any} rectangular matrix and \emph{any} finite category.